neondatabase/website/content/docs/manage/endpoints.md

 - The endpoint type (read-write or read-only)
 - Whether to enable or disable [passwordless connect](../../reference/glossary/#passwordless-auth)
 - Whether to enable or disable autoscaling (only available to paid tiers)
-- The minimum and maximum number of CPU units (only available to paid tiers)
+- The minimum and maximum number of vCPUs (only available to paid tiers)

 To edit an endpoint: